Ceici92/CeciliasBlog/content/posts/MRTKLab.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/1Welcome.png?raw=true "")

-Instead of the Unity UI facade, ** 3D components and 3D text ** are more suited for mixed-reality applications.
+Instead of the Unity UI facade, **3D components and 3D text** are more suited for mixed-reality applications.
 Therefore, on the following image you can see a 3D TextMesh Pro text on a plane with the MRTK_Standard_TransparentCyan material.

 In order to enable the Welcome menu to follow the user, I added to it the **SolverHandler** and the **RadialView** components, and set the Tracked Target to the head.

-The lerp times configure the time for the menu to updates its position and rotation, the min and max distances configure the distance from the user, and the min and max degrees correspond respectively to the min distance in degrees the panel will have from the user (such as an “offset” from the center of the view) and the distance allowed before the panel position updates.
+The lerp times configure the time for the menu to updates its position and rotation, the min and max distances configure the distance from the user, and the min and max degrees correspond respectively to the min distance in degrees the panel will have from the user (such as an "offset" from the center of the view) and the distance allowed before the panel position updates.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/1Welcome2.png?raw=true "")

-Finally, the “Continue” button is the “Button” prefab from the MixedRealityTookit-Unity Examples package.
+Finally, the "Continue" button is the "Button" prefab from the MixedRealityTookit-Unity Examples package.
 It is set as a normal button, and triggers the apparition of the next panel.

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/MRTKLab/1Welcome3.png?raw=true "")